pavanthanay/dashboard-imt20/README.md

 # Dashboard: Graded Task 1

 This will be the first graded task of your CS 303(P) Lab.
 In this task you would be creating a portfolio using the concepts learnt in labs.
 You would learn how to create forks, switch branches and send Pull Requests.
 The details regarding making portfolio is shared on LMS.
-The submission details are also in the v2 in LMS.
+The submission details are also in the file on LMS.
 This repository would act as the submission point for your portfolio.
 Read ahead carefully to understand the details.

 ## Step 1: Fork the Repository

-- Click on the fork button which is present on the top right of the [repository dashboard](https://github.com/CS-303-P-Software-Engineering-Lab/dashboard).
+- Click on the fork button which is present on the top right of the [repository dashboard](https://github.com/CS-303-P-Software-Engineering-Lab/dashboard-imt20).
 - You will now have your personal fork.

 ## Step 2: Commit changes
 - Find the `.json` file name corresponding to your roll number in the `data/jsons` folder.
-    - For example if your roll number is `IMT2019001`, the file you are looking for is in the path `data/jsons/IMT2019001.json`
+    - For example if your roll number is `IMT2020001`, the file you are looking for is in the path `data/jsons/IMT2019001.json`
 - Change the details in your corresponding JSON files.
 The details asked in the JSON files are
     - name: Your name.
     - github_link: Your portfolio's github link.
     - website_link: Your portfolio's link.
 Make sure it is in the format `http://<website url>.domain` or `https://<website url>.domain`
         - Valid URLs: `http://octocat.github.io/`, `https://www.google.com`
         - Invalid URL format: `www.google`, `google.com`, `www.google.com`
+- A [sample JSON](https://github.com/CS-303-P-Software-Engineering-Lab/dashboard-imt20/blob/dev/data/sample.json) has been included in the `data/sample.json` file for reference.
 - Commit the file.

 ## Step 3: Send a Pull Request